laurakond/Stitch-Art-Guides-pp4/README.md

 ## Tools and Technologies
 ### Languages Used

-- The primary language used for developing this project was Python.
+- This project was created using full stack approach, including Python, Django, HTML, and CSS.
-- Markdown was used for creating the README and TESTING files.
+- Markdown language was used for creating the README and TESTING files.

 ### Frameworks, Libraries and Programs Used